-Dr Deborah Lupton asked this question to her Twitter and academic community and crowdsourced a resource – Doing fieldwork in a pandemic – with alternative methods to qualitative fieldwork.
+COVID-19 has changed everything in our lives.
+Dr Deborah Lupton asked how can fieldwork continue now that researchers cannot simply meet with participants?
+The responses from her Twitter and academic community resulted in a crowdsourced resource – Doing fieldwork in a pandemic which outlines alternative methods to qualitative research.
 She shared this in a fully subscribed webinar hosted by QRS international.

-Digital and analogue methods were outlined as alternatives to qualitative fieldwork.
+Digital and analogue methods featured heavily as alternatives to qualitative fieldwork.
 Expected alternatives included

 - Phone interviews

 - Online research platforms (that can be set up by a market research company)

 - see in real-time what people are typing online (and avoids transcription)